Martian01/openTeamOneServer/README.md

 ## Cloud Service Deployment

 The previous section was about manual deployment on a single server.
 However, in a cloud context you might want to start up and shut down instances of application and persistence services based on current demand.
-The services will be configured at runtime, automatically, through the injection of parameters via file system or environment.
+The services will be configured at runtime, automatically, through the injection of parameters.

 Since you do not want to compile a new version of Open Team One every time you need different parameters you can inject application properties at runtime.
-To that end, mount a directory into your runtime image.
-The obvious mount point is

-    /opt/openTeamOneServer

-Start Open Team One Server with the command line
+To that end, the standard image allows overriding each and every application property by an environment variable.

+If that mechanism is insufficient for you, you can inject and override applications properties with a command line option:

-    /usr/bin/java -Dspring.config.additional-location=file:/opt/openTeamOneServer/config/ -jar openTeamOneServer.jar
+    /usr/bin/java -Dspring.config.additional-location=file:/path/to/ -jar openTeamOneServer.jar

-This means you can inject properties at runtime by providing a file `/opt/openTeamOneServer/config/application.properties`.
-In addition, the mount point allows you to use `/opt/openTeamOneServer/data` as the data directory for database snapshots, attachments and profile pictures.
+In this example you inject the properties from a file `/path/to/application.properties`.
+Obviously it makes sense to use an existing mount point into the image.

 ## Docker Images